NTUZZH/FM-Scheduling/README.md

-# FM-Scheduling — FM-DispatchBench, an open CMMS-derived benchmark for building-maintenance work-order dispatching
+# FM-DispatchBench, an open CMMS-derived benchmark for building-maintenance work-order dispatching

 Companion repository for the manuscript *"An Open CMMS-Derived Benchmark for Building-Maintenance Work-Order Dispatching with a Decision Map Keyed on Crew